prajaktagd/research-paper-on-db/docs/criterias-to-keep-in-mind.md

 - **Limited Access** - Data Localization can limit access to data as it may not be accessible to users outside the country or region in which it is stored.

 - **Complexity** - It can also be complex to implement as it involves transferring data between different locations.

+---
+### API Compatibility
+API compatibility of database refers to the ability of different versions of a database to interact with each other using a consistent set of **Application Programming Interfaces**(APIs).
+API Compatibility ensures that applications built in one version can seamlessly migrate with another version without significant modifications.
+The level of the API Compatibility can vary depending on the specific database management system(DBMS) being used.
+Some databases like MySQL and PostgreSQL, have well-defined and widely adopted APIs which are supported by various programming languages and frameworks.

+On the other hand, proprietary databases with unique features may have their own APIs that are specific to that particular system.
+In such cases compatibility may be limited to the applications developed for that database.

+To ensure API Compatibility, it is important to consider factor like version of the database software, language and framework being used.
+It is beneficial to consider the documentation and resources provided by the database to understand the APIs and its compatibility.